-During the nine months ended September 30, 2018, and 2017, and the years ended December 31, 2017, and 2016, approximately 56%, 53%, 55% and 49%, respectively, of our product and service revenue was generated from sales to customers located outside of the United States.
-We believe that a significant percentage of our future revenue will come from international sources as we expand our international operations and develop opportunities in other countries.
+During the years 2018, 2017, and 2016, approximately 57%, 55%, and 49% respectively, of our product and service revenue was generated from sales to customers located outside of the United States.
+We believe that a significant percentage of our future revenue will continue to come from international sources as we expand our international operations and develop opportunities in other countries.
 Engaging in international business inherently involves a number of difficulties and risks, including:

-- required compliance with existing and changing foreign regulatory requirements and laws that are or may be applicable to our business in the future, such as the RoHS and WEEE directives, which regulate the use of certain hazardous substances in, and require the collection, reuse, and recycling of waste from, products we manufacture; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy requirements, labor laws, and anti-competition regulations; - · export or import restrictions; - laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - unstable economic, political, and regulatory conditions; - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers; - difficulties and costs of staffing and managing foreign operations; and - difficulties protecting or procuring intellectual property rights.
+• required compliance with existing and changing foreign regulatory requirements and laws that are or may be applicable to our business in the future, such as the European Union's General Data Protection Regulation and other data privacy requirements, labor and employment regulations, anticompetition regulations, the U.K. Bribery Act of 2010 and other anticorruption laws, and the RoHS and WEEE directives, which regulate the use of certain hazardous substances in, and require the collection, reuse, and recycling of waste from, products we manufacture;

+- required compliance with U.S. laws such as the Foreign Corrupt Practices Act, and other U.S. federal laws and regulations established by the office of Foreign Asset Control; - export requirements and import or trade restrictions; - laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems - changes in social, economic, and political conditions or in laws, regulations and policies governing foreign trade, manufacturing, development, and investment both domestically as well as in the other countries and jurisdictions in which we operate and into which we sell our products, including as a result of the 2016 advisory referendum approving the separation of the United Kingdom from the European Union (Brexit); - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers; - difficulties and costs of staffing and managing foreign operations; and - difficulties protecting or procuring intellectual property rights.